thechrisandrew/cf-pages-tailwind-template/README.md

 ## Description

-This is a template repository for creating a simple web frontend with Cloudflare Pages & Tailwind.
+This is a template repository for creating a simple static site with Cloudflare Pages & Tailwind.

 ## Cloudflare Pages Settings